-Independent control system that monitors the utility network conditions and disconnects the a.c. output of the small scale embedded generator from the network for out-of-bounds conditions.
+Independent control system that monitors the utility network conditions and disconnects the a.c. output of the Renewable energy generating facility from the network for out-of-bounds conditions.

 Supplier

 A person licensed under the Act 541 to distribute and sell electricity without discrimination to consumers in an area or zone designated by the Energy Commission Board.